-The main contribution of this paper is a systematic computational study of three-gene circuits with adaptation to uncover and understand the detrimental effects of growth feedback on gene circuits and to identify optimal groups of topologies.
-Without growth feedback, there are 425 possible topologies with functional adaptation.
+topologies with functional adaptation.
 A vast majority of these circuit topologies fail in their functions under growth feedback, and our computations have revealed, for the first time, six distinct main failure categories covering more than 99% of the cases.
-From a dynamical point of view, there are three mechanisms by which growth feedback can deprive the circuit of its ability to adapt: (i) continuous deformation of the response curve, (ii) strengthened or induced oscillations, and (iii) sudden switching to coexisting attractors (also summarized in Box 1 🔼).
+From a dynamical point of view, there are three mechanisms by which growth feedback can deprive the circuit of its ability to adapt: (1) continuous deformation of the response curve, (2) strengthened or induced oscillations, and (3) sudden switching to coexisting attractors (also summarized in Box 1).
 By introducing a robustness measure to quantify circuit adaptation in the presence of growth feedback, we uncover a general scaling law characterizing the detrimental effect of growth feedback on the circuit functioning in a quantitative manner.
 We identify an optimal group of circuits with high robustness and key subsets of links associated with this group that play a critical role in sustaining circuit function in host cells.
 Taken together, to design a functional gene circuit, growth feedback must be taken into account, as the same circuit designed with perfect functions without the feedback can behave quite differently when the feedback is present.
 Our study has provided unprecedentedly quantitative insights into the interplay between gene circuit topology and growth feedback, unlocking the dynamical mechanism of growth-induced failures and providing guidance to better design practically applicable synthetic gene circuits.

 A unique finding is that growth feedback can induce or strengthen oscillations in gene circuits designed for adaptation.
 Such oscillations can often destroy the circuit functionality.
-In a recent experimental study, a similar phenomenon was observed in gene circuits designed for self-activation (Melendez-Alvarez et al., 2021 ^{C2}).
-These results suggest that growth-feedback induced oscillation may be a general dynamical mechanism that can negatively affect the robustness of gene circuits.
+In a recent experimental study, a similar phenomenon was observed in gene circuits designed for self-activation (Melendez-Alvarez et al., 2021).
+These results suggest that growth-feedback-induced oscillation may be a general dynamical mechanism that can negatively affect the robustness of gene circuits.
 In addition, our study has shown that growth feedback has a highly sensitive dependence on the circuit topology: even a small structural differences between two circuits designed for the same function can result in drastically different outcomes under growth feedback.
-For example, Fig. 3 ^{C2} demonstrates that a link critical for an oscillation-supporting motif can significantly affect the robustness of the circuit against growth feedback.
+For example, Figure 3 demonstrates that a link critical for an oscillation-supporting motif can significantly affect the robustness of the circuit against growth feedback.
 It can thus be quite useful to identify failure-related motifs so that they can be avoided when designing a gene circuit.

-From a broad point of view, our study has yielded basic insights into the fundamental topologyfunction relationships in gene circuits.
-Examples include how circuit topology affects circuit robust-ness against growth feedback and whether a circuit topology contains motifs supporting a specific type of growth-induced failure, such as oscillation-related malfunctions.
+From a broad point of view, our study has yielded basic insights into the fundamental topology-function relationships in gene circuits.
+Examples include how circuit topology affects circuit robustness against growth feedback and whether a circuit topology contains motifs supporting a specific type of growth-induced failure, such as oscillation-related malfunctions.
 However, searching for and understanding the interplay between circuit topology and dynamical behaviors remain to be a challenge, for the following five reasons.